Health Insurance in Argentina For Expats and Foreigners

 The Public Sector

 The public sector provides free or highly subsidized health services to around 50% of the population.
 Medical appointments, hospital visits, dental care, palliative care, rehabilitation services, prosthetics, and emergency medical transport are all provided free of charge.
-In fact, the only charges patients really have to worry about are prescriptions.
+The only charges patients really have to worry about are prescriptions.
 Thankfully, these are also subsidized, though they’re not free.
 Patients with chronic conditions pay 30% of their prescription costs.
 Those without chronic conditions pay 60% of their prescription costs.

 While this level of comprehensive care sounds very appealing, there is a downside.
 There are long waiting lists in a number of specialties.
 As such, many patients opt to supplement their care with some private options.